VanEpic/trash-island/README.md

 ![Gif 1](./GIFs/trash0.gif)

-Phase 2 - Pickup system
+Phase 2 - Pickup system, with a pixelized look and some post-processing.

 ![Gif pickup](./GIFs/trash1.gif)